docker/docs/_includes/configure-registry-json.md

 ## Create a registry.json file

-When creating a `registry.json` file, ensure that the developer is a member of at least one organization in Docker Hub.
-If the `registry.json` file matches at least one organization the developer is a member of, they can sign in to Docker Desktop and access all their organizations.
+Before creating a `registry.json` file, ensure that the user is a member of at least one organization in Docker Hub.
+If the `registry.json` file matches at least one organization the user is a member of, they can sign in to Docker Desktop and access all their organizations.

-Based on the developer's operating system, you must create a `registry.json` file at the following location and make sure the file can't be edited by the developer:
+Based on the user's operating system, you must create a `registry.json` file at the following location and make sure the file can't be edited by the user:
    - Windows: `/ProgramData/DockerDesktop/registry.json`
    - Mac: `/Library/Application Support/com.docker.docker/registry.json`